 Externally, the structure was built onto Jackpad foundations which leave little to no damage to the existing concrete base.
 The CDT facility featured Plastisol (plastic coated steel) external wall cladding, fascia and rainwater goods.
 Composite steel external entrance & fire exit doors, 2 No. entrance/exit ramps to ground floor doors, 36 No. double-glazed UPVC windows with restricted opening to 100mm and standalone fire alarm & intruder alarm systems completed the exterior of the building.

-Internally on the ground floor of the Leytonstone School temporary building is a Year 7 classroom, CDT Prep room, 2 No. CDT Classrooms, a CDT shared Store room, 8 No. WC’s and a linking Corridor.
-A single-storey covered external straight staircase with half-landing and place of safety on the top landing via a slip-resistant covering and high contrast nosing links to the first floor of the structure.
-This floor features 2 No. large 74m² Design Studios.
+Internally, on the ground floor of the Leytonstone School building, is a Year 7 Classroom, CDT Prep room, 2 No. CDT Classrooms, a CDT Shared Store room, 8 No. WC’s and a linking Corridor.
+A single-storey covered external straight staircase with half-landing, place of safety on the top landing via a slip-resistant covering and high contrast nosing links to the first floor of the structure which is fitted with 2 No. large 74m² Design Studios .

 Polysafe slip resistant vinyl was fitted as flooring throughout.
-PIR lighting was installed in the WC’s for improved sustainability, along with Heat & Cool air conditioning, 3.5kN/m² floor loading, a 2.7m internal ceiling height, pin boards in each classroom, cream vertical window blinds and oak veneered internal doors to complete the design features.
+PIR lighting was installed in the WC’s for improved sustainability, Heat & Cool air conditioning, 3.5kN/m² floor loading, a 2.7m internal ceiling height, pin boards in each classroom, cream vertical window blinds and oak veneered internal doors completed the internal design features.

 Words from the client